Maximizing the properties of carbon fiber and

 other reinforced fiber materials

 Many industries in recent years have come to use carbon fiber reinforced polymers (CFRP) that leverage carbon’s properties of strength and lighter weight.
-With the use of CFRP continuing to grow in the fields of aerospace, industry, sports, and other domains, the Tajima Group now offers methods that maximize CFRP’s properties and further reduce the material’s weight while increasing its rigidity.
+With the use of CFRP continuing to grow in the fields of aerospace, industry, sports, and other domains, the Tajima Group now offers process that maximize CFRP’s properties and further reduce the material’s weight while increasing its rigidity.

 Molding preforms from CFRP generally involves use of unidirectional tape or sheet materials.
 However, reinforced fibers have pronounced anisotropic characteristics, i.e., they provide strength only in the direction of the fiber’s orientation, so to maximize the material’s properties, fibers need to be oriented along the lines of principal stress.
 While such conventional unidirectional tape and textile materials are sufficient when the stresses are oriented at 0° or 90°, they are extremely difficult to use on hollow, spiral, radial, and other more complex shapes, creating major challenges both in terms of manufacturing and strength.

-In response, Tajima uses the TCWM Spec.2 tailored fiber placement machine, which was developed from Tajima’s core embroidery technology, and the TFP (Tailored Fiber Placement) method, which was developed academic-industrial alliance.
+In response, Tajima uses the TCWM Spec.2 tailored fiber placement machine, which was developed from Tajima’s core embroidery technology, and the TFP (Tailored Fiber Placement) process, which was developed academic-industrial alliance.
 This approach allows fibers to be sewn freely onto toroidal, radial, and other forms, with the fibers arranged and concentrated in areas as needed to produce the required degree of strength.
-In other words, the TFP method resolves the issues encountered in manufacturing by freely arranging fibers based on the particular purpose and creating totally unique materials.
+In other words, the TFP process resolves the issues encountered in manufacturing by freely arranging fibers based on the particular purpose and creating totally unique materials.

 Freedom to orient fibers in the principal direction of stress opens the door to replacements for metal parts

-When replacing metal parts with CFRP, using the TFP method rather than stacking preforms from unidirectional tape or textile materials more effectively orients the long fibers in the principal direction of stress, drastically increasing rigidity while reducing weight.
+When replacing metal parts with CFRP, using the TFP process rather than stacking preforms from unidirectional tape or textile materials more effectively orients the long fibers in the principal direction of stress, drastically increasing rigidity while reducing weight.

 [Use case: comparing the rigidity of bicycle brake booster component]

-“Topology optimization” is a method of discovering optimal design plans by eliminating unnecessary material under specific conditions.
+“Topology optimization” is a process of discovering optimal design plans by eliminating unnecessary material under specific conditions.
 An ideal design theory that leverages the benefits of weight reduction and greater strength, accordingly, it has come into widespread use in designing plastic and metal components.
-The optimal structure obtained with this method often includes multiple holes, resulting in a complex shape that cannot be sufficiently achieved using topology optimization with conventional quasi-isotropic CFRP.
+The optimal structure obtained with this process often includes multiple holes, resulting in a complex shape that cannot be sufficiently achieved using topology optimization with conventional quasi-isotropic CFRP.

-Manufacturing process with the TFP method
+Manufacturing process with the TFP process

 Modeling → (Topology optimization) → CAE analysis → Orientation design → Stitch data conversion